This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 El proceso de recogida de nuestra lavanda en Brihuega Home Healthy Home

-The collection of our organic lavender in the Brihuega fields is a meticulous process that requires care and the utmost dedication to guarantee the quality and optimal performance of this precious plant.
+Harvesting our organic lavender in the fields of Brihuega is a meticulous process that requires care and the utmost dedication to ensure the quality and optimal performance of this precious plant.

-Over the years, local farmers have perfected these farming practices, passing them down through the generations to ensure that Brihuega lavender maintains its status as one of the world's finest lavenders.
+Over the years, local farmers have perfected these farming practices, passing them down from generation to generation to ensure that Brihuega lavender maintains its status as one of the finest lavenders in the world.

-The lavender in the Brihuega fields blooms at the end of June and beginning of July, this being the optimal time for harvesting.
-Farmers closely observe the development of the flowers to determine the exact moment when they should start harvesting.
-It is essential to harvest the lavender at this time to ensure that the essential oils are at their highest concentration and that the aroma is most intense.
+The lavender in the Brihuega fields blooms in late June and early July, making this the optimal time for harvesting.
+Farmers closely observe the development of the flowers to determine the exact moment to begin harvesting.
+It is essential to harvest lavender at this time to ensure the highest concentration of essential oils and the most intense aroma.

-The lavender harvest is mainly done manually, which guarantees delicate care in handling the plants.
-Pickers, equipped with shears or sickles, wade into the purple fields and carefully select the lavender branches.
-This manual method allows you to avoid unnecessary damage to the plants and to select only the most mature and healthy flowers.
+Lavender harvesting is primarily done manually, ensuring delicate care in handling the plants.
+Harvesters, equipped with shears or sickles, go deep into the lavender fields and carefully select the lavender branches.
+This manual method avoids unnecessary damage to the plants and allows only the most mature and healthy flowers to be selected.

-After harvest, the lavender branches are bundled and hung in dry, well-ventilated places, such as warehouses or sheds.
-Drying is a crucial step to preserve the aromatic and therapeutic properties of lavender.
-During this process, the water present in the flowers evaporates, concentrating the essential oils and ensuring that the characteristic lavender fragrance lasts for a long time.
+After harvesting, the lavender branches are gathered into bunches and hung in dry, well-ventilated places, such as warehouses or sheds.
+Drying is a crucial step in preserving lavender's aromatic and therapeutic properties.
+During this process, the water present in the flowers evaporates, concentrating the essential oils and ensuring that lavender's characteristic fragrance lasts for a long time.

 Once the lavender has been properly dried, the essential oils are distilled.
-This process is carried out using a still, a traditional technique that allows extracting the aromatic oils from the plant.
-The heat and steam release the essential oils from the flowers, which are then condensed and collected as a liquid, the famous lavender essential oil.
+This process is carried out using a still, a traditional technique that extracts the plant's aromatic oils.
+The heat and water vapor release the essential oils from the flowers, which are then condensed and collected in liquid form, the famous lavender essential oil.

 Our products with lavender from Brihuega

-We use organic lavender from Brihuega in many of our products for its olfactory, softening, antiviral, antibacterial and aseptic properties.
+We use organic Brihuega lavender in many of our products for its olfactory, soothing, antiviral, antibacterial, and antiseptic properties.

-You can enjoy this essence in laundry soaps No. 11 and Nº13 , in personal care soaps No.150 and also in hand pill and body with lavender.
-And of course, in home perfumes No.200 , No.220 and No.240
+You can enjoy this essence in laundry soaps No. 11 and No. 13 , in personal care soaps No. 150 and also in hand pill and body with lavender.
+And of course, in home fragrances No. 200 , No. 220 and No. 240

 Commitment to sustainability

-It is important to note that the collection of lavender in Brihuega is carried out with a sustainable and respectful approach to the environment.
-Farmers in the region are aware of the importance of preserving local biodiversity and adopt responsible farming practices to maintain the health of the ecosystem and the quality of the lavender fields.
+It's important to note that lavender harvesting in Brihuega is carried out with a sustainable and environmentally friendly approach.
+The region's farmers are aware of the importance of preserving local biodiversity and adopt responsible agricultural practices to maintain the health of the ecosystem and the quality of the lavender fields.

-You can read more in our article: "The secret behind the fields of our Brihuega lavender".
+You can read more in our article: "The secret behind our Brihuega lavender fields."

-In conclusion, the collection of lavender in the fields of Brihuega is a fascinating process that combines tradition, meticulous care and the search for excellence.
-From the selection of the flowers at their optimum point of ripeness to the distillation of the valuable essential oils, each step in this process contributes to the quality and reputation of Brihuega lavender as one of the best in the world.
-So next time you enjoy a Home Healthy Home product, remember the hard work and love that goes into every drop of this wonderfully aromatic plant.
+In conclusion, harvesting lavender in the fields of Brihuega is a fascinating process that combines tradition, meticulous care, and the pursuit of excellence.
+From selecting the flowers at their peak ripeness to the distillation of precious essential oils, every step in this process contributes to the quality and reputation of Brihuega lavender as one of the finest in the world.
+So, the next time you enjoy a Home Healthy Home product, remember the hard work and love that goes into every drop of this aromatic and wonderful plant.